B2B Sales Cold Calling Scripts: 5 Templates For 2023

 First of all, your cold call script needs to follow a set structure.
 Break it down into five segments:

 This structure isn’t an absolute rule.
 Rather, it’s a guide to help reps flow with the conversation.

 This is an important part of the sales process, as not every rep will use the same language as another or convey their messaging the same.
-Find your own individuality, otherwise, you’ll come across robotic.
+Find your own individuality.
+Otherwise, you’ll come across as robotic.